Stress life insurance

 In most cases, mental health won’t be covered by a standard critical illness cover policy.
-This is normal and mainly because this type of cover is for serious illness such as cancer, heart attack, or stroke.
+This is normal and mainly because this type of cover is for serious illnesses such as cancer, heart attack, or stroke.

 There are certain mental health-related issues and conditions linked to stress that may be covered, such as: